Askania-Nova: Flora and fauna

-More than 200 species of foliaceous and coniferous plants were brought from different parts of the world and planted in the dendrologic garden during 1885 – 1902.
-About 600 higher plants (both perennial and annual), 16 species of which were entered to the Red Data Book of Ukraine, have been preserved in their primary natural form.
+More than 200 species of perennial, foliaceous and coniferous plants were brought-in from different parts of the world and planted in the dendrologic garden between 1885 and 1902.
+About 600 higher plants (both perennial and annual plants), 16 species of which were entered to the Red Data Book of Ukraine, have been preserved in their primary natural form.

+Larger animals on the reserve include the common eland, an African antelope being studied at the facility for its milk production (as a possible alternative to dairy), Ankole cattle, Cape buffalo, emus, ostriches, plains bison, Indian gaur (and domesticated mithun), Turkomen markhor, fallow deer, wapiti, guanaco, llamas, white-bearded wildebeest, Grevy's zebra, and hundreds of bird species.

-The reserve also hosts ostriches, bison, antelopes, wild horses, llamas, zebras and many bird species.
-It is known for a herd of Przewalski's horses, the largest group kept in captivity, living on an area around 30 km² (11.5 sq mi).
-The Turkmenian kulan (Equus hemionus kulan) has been reintroduced.
+The reserve is known for its herd of Przewalski's horses, the largest group kept in captivity, living on an area around 30 km2.
+The Turkmenian kulan (Equus hemionus kulan), an endemic Central Asian wild ass, has thrived and been reintroduced.
+Other species include the aoudad (or Barbary sheep), Armenian mouflon, Bactrian camel, Eurasian beaver, golden pheasant, grey crowned crane, Indian peafowl and raccoon dog (or tanuki).

-The biosphere reserve has been designated an Important Bird Area (IBA) by BirdLife International because it supports populations of red-breasted and greater white-fronted geese, ruddy shelducks, demoiselle and common cranes, black-winged pratincoles, and pallid harriers.
+The biosphere reserve has been designated an Important Bird Area (IBA) by BirdLife International because it supports healthy populations of red-breasted, bar-headed and greater white-fronted geese, mute swan, ruddy shelduck, demoiselle and common cranes, black-winged pratincole, and pallid harriers.